 Visit Punta del Este

 To many, Punta del Este seems like the South American equivalent of the French Riviera.
-This beach resort town offers several tempting attractions, including a marina where some of the most luxurious ships in the world arrive every summer, world-class shopping, phenomenal restaurants (like the beachfront La Huella — actually located in José Ignacio, next to Punta del Este — and French fine-dining venue La Bourgogne) and, of course, stunning beaches with white sand and turquoise waters.
+This beach resort town offers several tempting attractions, including a marina, where some of the most luxurious ships in the world arrive every summer; top-notch shopping; phenomenal restaurants (like the beachfront La Huella — actually located in José Ignacio, next to Punta del Este — and French fine-dining venue La Bourgogne); and, of course, stunning beaches with white sand and turquoise waters.

 Stay in Cabo Polonio